Mumbai Noir – Bombay and Its Underworld As Seen Through Literature

-While Bombay Stock Exchange traders are planting themselves at bars or in their beds after a long day, markets have only opened for Kamathipura denizens.
+While Bombay Stock Exchange traders, after a long day of working Bitcoin Profit ausführlicher Erfahrungsbericht, are planting themselves at bars or in their beds after a long day, markets have only opened for Kamathipura denizens.
 And to ensure she makes a killing, a hooker dressed in gingham shorts over thigh high stockings from Lane 13, heckles me, “Hey chashmish, 200 rupees.”
 It is hard to suppress my laughter when being called ‘chashmish,’ (which means ‘four-eyes’ or a ‘geek’).

 Walking out of Lane 13, I make my way towards Shuklaji Street, the erstwhile epicenter of opium in 1970s and ’80s Old Bombay.

 During the 1970s, lost souls found solace in the poetry of Shuklaji Street opium dens.
 Poet Jeet Thayil crafts a saga of a time when heroin took its rightful place among the courtesans in the red-light district.
 The epicenter of this union pictured below still stretches through the brothels of four Kamathipura *gullies.